Explore our contact lenses options below.

 As we age, it is common to start struggling with blurred vision when reading menus, books, and doing other close-distance activities.
 This is called presbyopia.
 Learn more about how we are providing a contact lens solution for those with presbyopia.

-Dry Eye Lenses
+Dry Eye Contact Lenses

 Dry eye syndrome is common for contact lenses wearers and non-wearers alike.
 If you suffer from contact lens-induced dry eye, a new type of lens may help reduce symptoms.
 Your eye doctor will explain your options at your appointment.